 When asked how he decided on Clifford’s signature color, Bridwell admitted that “it was red because I happened to have red paint on the drawing table that night.”
 The color may be one reason kids love Clifford: “He’s a bright color with a lot of movement.
 That’s really important for brain development for younger kids,” Myra Mendez, Ph.D., LMFT, explained to Scholastic Parents in 2019.
 “Movement and color are aspects of the world a young brain requires to stimulate connections and learning.”

 Ever wonder exactly what type of dog Clifford is?
 Well, he’s said to have the characteristics of a giant Vizsla now, but the very first prototype—back when he was just the size of a pony instead of a house—was of a rather large bloodhound.
 Bridwell has said he took his inspiration from the behavior of all types of dogs.

-More than 75 Clifford books have been published since the original first hit bookstores in 1963 and there are more than 129 million copies in print in 13 different languages.
+More than 90 Clifford books have been published since the original first hit bookstores in 1963 and there are more than 126 million copies in print in 13 different languages.

 If you’ve ever watched the Clifford cartoon on PBS, you’ve likely recognized some of the voices.
-John Ritter was the voice of Clifford; Kel Mitchell of Kenan and Kel voiced Clifford’s buddy T-Bone; Cree Summers lent her vocals to another pal named Cleo (you’ve also heard her as Penny in Inspector Gadget and Elmyra in Tiny Toon Adventures); and Emily Elizabeth is played by voice actress Grey DeLisle who is also the McNulty Brothers in Rugrats and Queen Amidala in the Star Wars interactive series.
+John Ritter was the voice of Clifford; Kel Mitchell of Kenan and Kel voiced Clifford’s buddy T-Bone; Cree Summers lent her vocals to another pal named Cleo (you’ve also heard her as Penny in Inspector Gadget and Elmyra in Tiny Toon Adventures); and Emily Elizabeth is played by voice actress Grey DeLisle, who is also the McNulty Brothers in Rugrats and Queen Amidala in the Star Wars interactive series.